All Parenting Topics

 P

-Parent: I'm late for work, and my son won't stop playing video games to get ready.
-What can I do?
+Parent: I'm trying to prepare dinner, and my child won't stop playing video games.
+How can I handle this?

 HumanUp AI